FREQUENTLY ASKED

 How much room is needed to store all the wood?

-We store dry densified wood waste aboveground in modular containers, because aboveground storage is surprisingly compact.
+We store dry densified wood waste aboveground in modular tanks, because aboveground storage is surprisingly compact.
 For example, in a container that's 20 feet tall, we can store ~40,000 tons CO₂e (~23,000 tons of dry densified wood) on just 1 acre.

 Where will you get the wood waste and how much of it is available?